 Creating an Automated Table of Contents

 Located in the Home tab, Word’s Style Gallery makes it easy to set consistent, one-click formatting for headings throughout your document.
 It is these style settings that Word uses to create an automatic table of contents.
 Using an automatic table of contents will save you the huge headache of dealing with dot leaders, spacing, and having to completely re-type your table of contents if the order of your pages changes even a little.
 Plus, styles are easy to use!
-Step-by-step how-to instructions are included below for setting heading styles and then inserting a table of contents in Word 2010, Word 2013 or Word 2011 for Mac.
+Step-by-step how-to instructions are included below:

 Creating a Manual-Entry Table of Contents